 Due to confidentiality concerns ROI is difficult to calculate, but the loss of wafers from this cause has been eliminated and in most operations only a few wafers saved more than covers the cost of a MIID upgrade.

-Malema, the Malema logo, Malema Sensors, and Malema Engineering Corporation are trademarks of Malema Engineering Corporation.
+Malema Sensors is a registered trademark of Malema Engineering Corporation.
+Malema, the Malema logo, and Malema Engineering Corporation are trademarks of Malema Engineering Corporation.

-Reflexion is a registered trademark of Applied Materials, Inc, Turck is a registered trademark of Turck Inc, and PicoFast is a registered trademark of Hans Turck GmbH and Co.
+Turck is a registered trademark of Turck Inc, and PicoFast is a registered trademark of Hans Turck GmbH and Co.
 KG.
-Applied Materials, Inc, Turck Inc, and Hans Turck GmbH and Co.
+Turck Inc, and Hans Turck GmbH and Co.
 KG are not affiliated with Malema Engineering Corporation.
+All other trademarks are the property of their respective owners.

 Malema supplies this publication for informational purposes only.
 While every effort has been made to ensure accuracy, this publication is not intended to make performance claims or process recommendations.
 Malema does not warrant, guarantee, or assume any legal liability for the accuracy, completeness, timeliness, reliability, or usefulness of any information, product, or process described herein.
 We reserve the right to modify or improve the designs or specifications of our products at any time without notice.
 For actual product information and recommendations, please contact your local Malema representative.